WHY GO: It’s no big secret that Hanover NH is Dartmouth College. The campus takes up most of Hanover, including the Town Green and some shops.

-Walls are covered in namesake planks of pinewood, reclaimed from a decayed campus barn, lending a cool rustic flare to the dining space.
+Walls are covered in namesake planks of pinewood, reclaimed from a decayed campus barn.
+These lend a cool rustic flare to the dining space.
 Great cocktails – concocted by bartender extraordinaire, James Ives – “re-imagines old fashioned classics for 21st century tastes.”

 Where to Stay in Hanover NH

 Part of Dartmouth College, the location of the Hanover Inn can’t be beat.
-It sits right on the Dartmouth Green, the Appalachian Trail runs right by the front door, and to top it off, during inclement weather, you can walk through underground passages right to the Hopkins Center and Hood Museum without having to lug an umbrella.
+It sits right on the Dartmouth Green.
+The Appalachian Trail runs right by the front door.
+And, to top it off, during inclement weather, you can walk through underground passages right to the Hopkins Center and Hood Museum without having to lug an umbrella.